dawn-boy/obsidian-notes/Databases/Chapter 1 - Introduction.md

 ## ==in the example of twitter, the distribution of followers per user is a key load parameter for considering scalability.==

 Twitter is now moving to a hybrid approach where most users use the second approach but a small sub-section of users with stupidely large followers count are excepted from this fan-out.
 Tweets from these account are fetched separately and merged with home timelines when need like in approach 1.

+## Maintainability
+Maintainability has many facets, but in essence it’s about making life better for the engineering and operations teams who need to work with the system.
+Good abstrac‐ tions can help reduce complexity and make the system easier to modify and adapt for new use cases.
+Good operability means having good visibility into the system’s health, and having effective ways of managing it.